Judge Daniel Shanes

 Leadership in Judicial Administration and Education

-• Since 2010, regularly serves as faculty both for new judge training as well as continuing judicial education on topics including evidence, criminal law and procedure, ethics and professionalism, trial practice, judicial discretion, contempt, and courtroom management.
+Since 2010, regularly served as faculty both for new judge training as well as continuing judicial education on topics including evidence, criminal law and procedure, ethics and professionalism, trial practice, judicial discretion, contempt, and courtroom management.

-• Chairs task force overseeing development of a new Supreme Court website.
+Chaired task force overseeing development of a new Supreme Court website and developing toolkit for circuit courts to create and enhance their websites.

 Faculty, National Judicial College, Reno, Nevada (2015-present)